gene-yoo/color-sensitivity-game/README.md

 Note: This was an initial version I hacked together quickly and could probably use some more features/tweaks :).
 I'll push out an updated version soon!

-# License
+# Note From Author
-This game is intended for personal use and NOT to be distributed.
+This game is intended for personal use and entertainment.
+Please see the MIT License for specifics on distribution.
 If you'd like to use and/or sample the code, please give credit and provide a link back to the original source.
 Thanks and enjoy!